YingjieQiao/my-website/README.md

 # Hello there!

-~www.yingjieqiao.me~ I don't know why namespace.com banned my domain, by please access my website using **139.162.46.158** for now.
+~www.yingjieqiao.me~ I don't know why namespace.com banned my domain, but please access my website using **139.162.46.158** for now.

 Weird enough, *the above link doesn't work if you are using **"SUTD_WiFi"*** for unknown reasons.
 But you can use type **139.162.46.158** into your web browser to go to my website instead.